9 Things You Should Know About Yellow Jackets

 If you've lived in Pennsylvania for more than a few years, you know what a yellow jacket is.
 These wasps can be a terror.
 We've put together this quick list of why.
 Hopefully, it will give you some important insight into these painful pests.

-Yellow jackets swarm.
+- Yellow jackets swarm.
 One of the ways social insects work together is by swarming.
 If they feel as though their nest is threatened, they will funnel out rapidly and attack.
 This can be even scarier if a nest is cracked open, accidentally giving these stinging pests a whole lot more exits to come out of.
 This is the reason yellow jackets are often considered aggressive.

 - Yellow jackets will chase you.
 The instinct to protect the nests is strong for this insect.
 For this reason, they have been known to give chase for several yards.
 They will even go around obstacles or hover near water and wait.
 That is why it is never a good idea to submerge yourself in water to escape yellow jackets.
 They can wait longer than you can hold your breath, especially if you've been running.

 - Yellow jackets sting multiple times.
 Unlike many bees, these wasps don't have a barb on their stinger.
 That means that, not only will they live long after they've stung you, they can sting you several times.
 So, it is no fun running into even a small nest of yellow jackets.